Full groups of Cuntz-Krieger algebras and Higman-Thompson groups

 that splits.

-It has been proved by the second named author \cite{MatuiPre2012} that the homology group $H_0(G_A)$ of the groupoid $G_A$ is isomorphic to the $K_0$-group $K_0(\OA) = {\mathbb{Z}}^N / (I - A^t){\mathbb{Z}}^N$ of the $C^*$-algebra $\OA$.
+It has been proved by the second named author \cite{Matui2015} that the homology group $H_0(G_A)$ of the groupoid $G_A$ is isomorphic to the $K_0$-group $K_0(\OA) = {\mathbb{Z}}^N / (I - A^t){\mathbb{Z}}^N$ of the $C^*$-algebra $\OA$.
 He has proved that the group $\Gamma_A$ is simple if and only if $H_0(G_A)$ is $2$-divisible.
 He has also proved that $\Gamma_A$ is finitely presented and its commutator subgroup $D(\Gamma_A)$ is always simple.
-As the group $\Gamma_A$ is non-amenable (\cite{MaDCDS}, \cite{MatuiPre2012}), we have \begin{theorem}[\cite{MatuiPre2012}] The group $\Gamma_A$ is a countably infinite, non-amenable, finitely presented discrete group.
-It is simple if and only if the group ${\mathbb{Z}}^N / (I - A^t){\mathbb{Z}}^N$ is $2$-divisible. \end{theorem} It has been shown that for two irreducible square matrices $A$ and $B$, the groups $\Gamma_A$ and $\Gamma_B$ are isomorphic if and only if the $C^*$-algebras $\OA$ and $\OB$ are isomorphic and $\det(1-A) = \det(1-B)$ (\cite{MatsumotoMatui2013}).
-Hence there are many mutually non-isomorphic continuous full groups $\Gamma_A$.
+As the group $\Gamma_A$ is non-amenable (\cite{MaDCDS}, \cite{Matui2015}), we see \begin{theorem}[\cite{Matui2015}] The group $\Gamma_A$ is a countably infinite, non-amenable, finitely presented discrete group.
+It is simple if and only if the group ${\mathbb{Z}}^N / (I - A^t){\mathbb{Z}}^N$ is $2$-divisible. \end{theorem} It has been shown that for two irreducible square matrices $A$ and $B$, the groups $\Gamma_A$ and $\Gamma_B$ are isomorphic if and only if the $C^*$-algebras $\OA$ and $\OB$ are isomorphic and $\det(1-A) = \det(1-B)$ (\cite{MatsumotoMatui2014}).
+Hence the family $\{ \Gamma_A\}$ of our groups supply us many mutually non-isomorphic countably infinite, non-amenable, finitely presented simple groups.